Origamini/expressample/README.md

+# 🚀 Deploy a Node.js App using Docker on Ubuntu
-# Create an Ubuntu instance wiht the default configuration.
+## 1. Create an Ubuntu instance wiht the default configuration.
-## Install nodejs with the below command.
+## 2. Install nodejs with the below command.

 ```
 sudo apt-get update